 All right, so you have Jimmy Kimmel.

-If a conservative did any of these things, you know the typical predictable allegations of racism and the mantra and firings would be made by people on the left.
+Now, the thing is, you've got to remember here, if a conservative did any of these things, you know the typical predictable allegations of racism and the mantra and firings would be made by people on the left.

-But in light of MBC's decision, for example, with you know, Megan, well, what do you do now?
+But in light of MBC's decision, for example, with, you know, Megan, well, what do you do now?

-What are these networks now do?
+What do these networks now do?

-Uh, welcome both of you back to the program.
+Welcome both of you back to the program.

-And uh Danielle, I'll start with you.
+And Danielle, I'll start with you.

-Uh okay, so you got the governor of Virginia, the Commonwealth, saying that, well, the baby will be delivered, then the baby will be made comfortable, and then the mother only will get to decide if it baby needs to be resuscitated and needs medical help, and then later we'll just have a discussion.
+Okay, so you got the governor of Virginia, the Commonwealth, saying that, well, the baby will be delivered and the baby will be made comfortable.

 Okay, that very same week, then we find out the governor is in blackface.

-Um, and the lieutenant governor now is embroiled in a sex scandal, and that raises the question well, where's Kamala Harris?
+And the lieutenant governor now is embroiled in a sex scandal.

-Uh, where's Kirsten Gillibrand, uh, Amy Klovachar, Feinstein, where's Schumer?
+Amy Klobuchar, Feinstein, where's Schumer?

 Where's Leahy?